Buddytheelff/webmapping/Chapter07/readme.md

 Chapter 7: Collaborating with Github
 ===================================

-You have been working individually with GitHub for six chapters now, and completed your first major interactive map with Leaflet hosted through GitHub!
+You may have been working individually with GitHub for six chapters now, and completed your first major interactive map with Leaflet hosted through GitHub!
 Chapter 7 provides additional guidance for working _collaboratively_ with GitHub to support a group project.
 Chapter 7 includes three relatively short lessons and an activity to set-up a collaborative repository serving the basis of a group project.

 *   In Lesson 1, we briefly refresh your memory on GitHub concepts and introduce the Markdown language for documentation and collaboration on GitHub.
 *   In Lesson 2, we provide instructions for setting-up a collaborative repository and using Markdown to plan a group project.